Boost Your Creativity With The Zettelkasten Method

 The Literature notes archive is where you will store notes about everything that inspires you.
 That includes verbatim quotes that you like, information about people you look up to, interesting tweets, book notes, information from articles you’ve read and found fascinating, etc. Literature notes are your inspiration.
 It’s not your own content.

-The most important part of Zettelkasten is the Permanent notes archive.
+The most important part of the system are the Permanent notes archive.
 Permanent notes are yours.
 They correspond to your own thoughts, your own ideas, your own interpretations, your own quotes.
 Permanent notes are ideas you explore, develop, and connect with other ideas and literature notes.
 It’s your own knowledge base, your Web of knowledge.

 Generally speaking, both literature and permanent notes should be Atomic notes.
 Each note should focus on a single idea.
 You’ll build more complex knowledge by linking atomic notes together to form longer texts.